adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@id` | The identifier or short name of the template, in the form :name `name` | a language map of descriptive names for the Statement Template `definition` | A language map of descriptions of the purpose and usage of the Statement Template `allowedSolo` | Optional.
+`@id` | The identifier or short name of the template, in the form :name `prefLabel` | a language map of descriptive names for the Statement Template `definition` | A language map of descriptions of the purpose and usage of the Statement Template `allowedSolo` | Optional.
 A boolean, default false.
 If true, this Statement Template can be used as a single statement Implied Pattern (see that section).
 A Statement Template may be both used in Patterns and allowedSolo true.
 `deprecated` | Optional.
 A boolean, default false.
 If true, this Statement Template is deprecated.